Fourth Sunday in Ordinary Time - Year C

 Watch a video with homily hints

-Being a person of life while living amidst a culture of death requires the lessons of today’s first reading and gospel regarding what a prophet faces.
+Being pro-life while living amidst a culture of death requires the lessons of today’s first reading and gospel regarding what a prophet faces.
 We are all prophets by our baptism, and therefore share both in the blessings and burdens of that particular vocation.
 We are blessed in that we have and know with certainty the Word and will of God regarding the sanctity of life.
 The burden we have is that we must speak that word – in fact, proclaim it – amidst people who may not necessarily want to hear it.
 The lesson of these readings is that a) we should expect opposition, not be surprised at it, and b) we should not measure the success of the prophetic mission by how well we are accepted, but rather by how faithful and loving we are in carrying out the mission entrusted to us.

 The prophetic stance we take on behalf of life is not only a stance of example, but also of word.
 The good example we set must at times be explained.Pope Paul VI (who is now a canonized saint), in his landmark document “Evangelii Nuntiandi” (On Evangelization in the Modern World) made this point when he explained that the witness of life must at times be accompanied and explained by the word of life.
 Our people need our encouragement – as well as concrete tools – to be able to explain their pro-life position.